 Provide sanitizer and clean surfaces and door handles (or keep door open) is recommended.

 Changes to your COVID-19 plan

 If you change or eliminate your protocols to a level that is no longer consistent with Missouri ArtSafe Certification, you may no longer use the logo or designation of Missouri ArtSafe Certified.
 Please contact us to remove your listing online.

 How does an organization become certified?
 Start by registering to become part of the program.
 There is no cost for participating.

 Each registered organization receives free online video training, support in developing their safe reopening plan, and certification when they pledge to meet Missouri ArtSafe standards.

 An organization does not need to be a Missouri Arts Council grant recipient or a nonprofit to be included in the Missouri ArtSafe Registry.

-With the support of ArtsKC and the Kranzberg Arts Foundation, the Missouri Arts Council is running a series of free webinars related to Missouri ArtSafe.
+With the support of ArtsKC and the Kranzberg Arts Foundation, the Missouri Arts Council ran a series of free webinars related to Missouri ArtSafe.
 Watching the webinars is not required for certification.
 They are designed, however, to help organizations create and implement their COVID-19 safety plans, and navigate other issues that may arise while reopening during the pandemic.
 The webinars feature Missouri experts in the arts, the law, human resources, and communications.
 Each webinar is recorded and can be viewed just by following the links below.

 Why did the Missouri Arts Safety Alliance develop Missouri ArtSafe?